AnneJ17/android-cheat-sheet/README.md

   When we register the Observer in our Activity, we need to override the method onChanged().
 The method onChanged() would get trigger whenever the LiveData is changed.
 Thus in the onChanged(), we can update the changed LiveData onto the View.

+* **Data Binding **

+  Bind UI components in your layouts to data sources in your app using a declarative format.

 * **MVP vs MVVM**
   MVP - Model View Presebter: Presenter is like a bridge between the view and the model.
 There is one to one relation between the view and the presenter and therefore is tightly coupled.
   MVVM - Each of the component is loosely coupled.
 VM holds the interaction between the view and the model.
 And all the business logic goes here.
 VM is lifecycle aware in which we can use live data and databinding and it is also recommended by Google.

-* **Hwo to use Retrofit and coroutines to make network calls and how we use it in MVVM **Model** All your data goes in this layer; **Viewmodel** contains the business logic; **View** - Activities, fragments, layouts
+* **How to use Retrofit and coroutines to make network calls and how we use it in MVVM **Model** All your data goes in this layer; **Viewmodel** contains the business logic; **View** - Activities, fragments, layouts
 Model - Repository and data lives here.
 Inside the repository we make retrofit calls.
 Set the data in LiveData.
 In ViewModel - we get the data from the repository.
 View - call the viewmodel to get the data from the livedata which you display in your view